-As the rate of online security breaches grows, it's essential to have adequate corporate security in place to protect your sensitive data and your reputation with customers and partners.
+As the rate of online security breaches increases, it is essential to have adequate corporate security in place to protect sensitive data and your reputation with customers and partners.
 Follow these five steps to boost IT security, trust and confidence in your business.

-If you're not sure what threats are facing your organisation, hiring cyber intelligence specialists to carry out Vulnerability Assessment and Penetration Testing will identify any areas that need improvement.
+If unsure about the threats your organisation faces, cyber intelligence specialists can carry out Vulnerability Assessment and Penetration Testing to identify areas that need improvement.

-2. Back up your dataIf a breach does happen, you can minimise the damage and get up and running again faster if you make regular backups of all business data.
-This includes your websites, financial accounts, customer records, business plans and anything else you don't want to risk losing.
+2. Back up your dataShould a breach occur, minimise the damage and get up and running faster with regular backups of all business data.
+This includes websites, financial accounts, customer records, business plans and anything else youcannot risk losing.

-Making multiple backups in cloud storage, external drives or portable devices such as USB sticks at regular intervals will help to safeguard your data.
-These backups should be isolated from your main network, so they won't be affected in the event of a breach.
+Multiple backups - at regular intervals - in cloud storage, external drives or portable devices such as USB sticks will help safeguard your data.
+These backups should be isolated from your main network, so they will not be affected in the event of a breach.

-You should also talk to corporate security specialists about ways to encrypt your backed-up data so these files can't be opened easily if they are obtained.
+Corporate security specialists can also advise on methods to encrypt backed-up data so these files cannot be opened easily if obtained.

 3. Use stronger passwordsOnline criminals exploit any weaknesses in a business.
-If any of your passwords can be easily guessed or broken, this could open the floodgates and expose your entire network.
+If any password can be easily guessed or broken the entire network can be exposed.

 Strong passwords contain a combination of letters, numbers and symbols.
 They should not be words in the dictionary or well-known phrases.
-You and your employees should use a different password for every account you have, and these should be changed every few months.
-The longer your password, the harder it is to crack.
+You and your employees should use a different password for every account, and these should be changed every few months.
+The longer the password, the harder it is to crack.

-If you find it difficult to come up with new passwords, talk to a security specialist about using an encrypted password management system to securely create and save passwords.
+If it is difficult to invent new passwords, talk to a security specialist about using an encrypted password management system to securely create and save passwords.

 4. Secure your hardwareNot all cyberattacks originate online.
-Many cases of serious cyber fraud happen when computers and other hardware are stolen from premises.
+Many cases of serious cyber fraud occur when computers and other hardware items are stolen from premises.

-As well as making sure your office is locked when it's not in use, you can also secure individual computers and laptops to desks using their Kensington lock ports.
-You can also install software that tracks the location of devices.
+As well as ensuring your office is locked when it's not in use, individual computers and laptops can be physically secured to desks using their Kensington lock ports.
+Software that tracks the location of devices can also be installed.

-Any time you dispose of computers, USB sticks or other devices, make sure any sensitive data has been thoroughly wiped to avoid it falling into the wrong hands.
+Any disposal of computers, USB sticks or other devices should include the thoroughly wiping of senstive data to avoid them falling into the wrong hands.

-A cybercrime investigative agency can assess a company for you and identify any risks that you need to know about and ways these can be addressed.
-This can be especially vital for acquisitions in countries or industries that are prone to cyberattacks.
+A cybercrime investigative agency can assess a company and identify risks and methods to address them.
+This is especially vital for acquisitions in countries or industries that are prone to cyberattacks.

-Find out more about cyber fraud investigationIFW Global has an experienced team of cybercrime investigators who help our clients to protect their data and recover stolen assets in Australia and overseas.
+Find out more about cyber fraud investigationIFW Global has an experienced team of cybercrime investigators who help clients to protect data and recover stolen assets in Australia and overseas.